mehranj73/simple_django_channels/README.md

 This is a simple example of websockets with django channels.

-Test it with following python code:
+tyr it out by using the following python script:

 ```
 import json